MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-view-and-print-account-turnover-information.md

 ---
 # How to: View and Print Account Turnover Information
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> enables you to view account turnover information in correspondence with other accounts.
+[!INCLUDE[d365fin](../../includes/d365fin_md.md)] enables you to view account turnover information in correspondence with other accounts.

 ### To view account turnover information